If the biggest corporate mergers were ever done on data room

 Also, Oracle’s CTO hopes this alliance will become a powerful supplier of next-generation healthcare information systems to healthcare professionals.

-The four biggest mergers and acquisitions in history
+Top 5 biggest mergers and acquisitions in history

 While some of the biggest mergers and acquisitions of all time above have had varying success, the ones that we are going to list next have become the real game-changers in the business world.

-1. Vodafone – Mannesmann
+1. Vodafone – Mannesmann, about $190 billion

-The most sizable merger ever was also one of the most hostile – Mannesmann, a German telecom operator, fended off Vodafone’s advances for three months before finally succumbing to a $198 billion takeover in February 2000.
+The most sizable merger ever was also one of the most hostile: Mannesmann, a German telecom operator, fended off Vodafone’s advances for three months before finally succumbing to a $198 billion takeover in February 2000.
 The combined company had a worth of $342 billion, and the deal was only given the green light by European Union regulators when Vodafone pledged to sell off their sub-brand Orange to France Telecom.

-The initial signs were promising for Vodafone – March 2000 saw its share price hit an all-time high – but the initial price bounce didn’t last long.
+The initial signs were promising for Vodafone — March 2000 saw its share price hit an all-time high — but the initial price bounce didn’t last long.
 Even so, Vodafone has effectively consolidated their share of the European market.
+As a result of the deal, Vodafone became the world’s largest mobile operator.

-2. AOL – Time Warner
+2. AOL – Time Warner, $180 billion

-3. Verizon Communications – Verizon Wireless
+3. Verizon Communications – Verizon Wireless, $130 billion

-When Verizon Communications bought Vodafone’s 45% stake in Verizon Wireless in 2013 – for a weighty $130 billion – it was the culmination of a ten-year chase to gain full control of the cell-phone carrier.
+When Verizon Communications bought Vodafone’s 45% stake in Verizon Wireless in 2013 for a weighty $130 billion, it was the culmination of a ten-year chase to gain full control of the cell-phone carrier.

 What’s more, it was fairly profitable for both sides.
 Verizon acquired an asset with no integration costs, and Vodafone gained a sizable $40 billion of capital to service its debt and reinvest into its operations in an increasingly competitive European market.

-4. Dow – DuPont
+4. Dow – DuPont, $130 billion

-In the last months of 2015, two US chemical giants agreed to embark on an unprecedented project in financial engineering.
-First, Dow Chemical and DuPont would merge, forming a company worth $130 billion – and then that corporate giant would subsequently split into three, with separate entities for agriculture, materials and specialty projects.
+In the last months of 2015, two U.S. chemical giants agreed to embark on an unprecedented project in financial engineering.
+First, Dow Chemical and DuPont would merge, forming a company worth $130 billion, and then that corporate giant would subsequently split into three, with separate entities for agriculture, materials, and specialty projects.

-As this last merger shows, there seems to be a trend for bigger and more complicated deals.
-Accurate information and insight, through virtual data rooms and industry experts, will only become more important.
+Note: As this merger shows, there seems to be a trend for bigger and more complicated deals.
+Accurate information and insight, through virtual data rooms and industry experts, will only become more important. |